Run the 2025H1 project goal program

 Motivation

-Over the second half of last year we ran the first round of an experimental new Rust Project Goal program to reasonable success.
-We propose to continue with this program for another 6 months.
-This second experimental round will validate the project goal system as designed.
-We will also use this time to author an RFC describing the structure of the project goal program and making it a recurring part of project life.
+Over 2024H2 we ran the first round of an experimental new Rust Project Goal program to reasonable success.
+Based on feedback received, we will make some minor adjustments to the plan and try a second round.
+We will also create a team so that the program is being run in a more sustainable way.
+Assuming that this second result continues to be positive, then in 2025h2 we would be looking to author an RFC describing the structure of the project goal program and making it a recurring part of project life.

 The status quo